Ruskin Felix Consulting LLC

 The automatic lubrication system market in railways is valued at USD $1 Billion in 2019 and is projected to reach USD $2 Billion by 2023, at a CAGR of approximately 20% during the period.
 Growing awareness regarding the advantages of using automatic lubrication systems is contributing to the growth of the market.
 Manufacturing companies around the world are slowly moving from manual lubrication practices to more efficient automatic lubrication operations.
 This shift from manual to automatic lubrication is acting as a growth driver for the market.

 As Lubrication Systems are delivered by a handful of companies, it is important to analyze the product offerings done by competitors in order to understand the best Product Mix.
 A few types of lubrication systems are:

-Lubrication is one of the most effective maintenance programs to reduce wear, energy consumption and noise.
+Lubrication is one of the most effective maintenance programs to reduce wear, energy consumption and noise of railways.
 There are several types of lubrication systems to provide uniform film thickness at the wheel-rail interface and effective transport mechanisms for the grease must be better understood and managed which will be covered in this deliverable, widely used in the rail industry.

 In accordance with the industry analysis carried out and the railways Lubrication systems assessment conducted, the industry is a very promising industry to get into.
 However, its capital-intensive nature, High barriers to entry and Stiff international competition will prove to be detrimental for a company looking to enter the industry.